svpino/ml.school/program/metaflow/README.md

 SAGEMAKER_REGION=[AWS REGION]
 ```

-14. Export the environment variables from the `.env` file in your current shell:
+13. Export the environment variables from the `.env` file in your current shell:

 ```bash
 $ export $(cat .env | xargs)
 ```

-15. You can run the deployment pipeline with the following command:
+After this, you can run the deployment pipeline with the following command:

 ```bash
 $ python3 deployment.py --environment=pypi run --target sagemaker --endpoint $ENDPOINT_NAME
 ```

-16. After you are done with the SageMaker endpoint, make sure you delete it to avoid unnecessary costs:
+**Important**: As soon as you are done with the SageMaker endpoint, make sure you delete it to avoid unnecessary costs:

 ```bash
 $ aws sagemaker delete-endpoint --endpoint-name $ENDPOINT_NAME